Are you looking for lead magnet ideas but need help coming up with a few that your audience would want?

-If you want to generate leads online, then your business needs a lead magnet.
+If you want to generate leads online, your business needs a lead magnet.
 Period.

-This is true whether you run a small blog, podcast, membership site, or a full-on eCommerce website.
+This is true whether you run a small blog, podcast, membership site, or full-on eCommerce website.

 Why?
-Because email is a very personal thing.
-People aren’t simply going to give you their email address without a good incentive, even if they like your brand.
-As a marketer, it is your job to give them a compelling reason to do so.
+Because email is a personal thing.
+People will give you their email addresses with a good incentive, even if they like your brand.
+As a marketer, it’s your job to give them a compelling reason to do so.

-(Note: if you aren’t sure why email is the best way to market to anyone online, check out our complete beginner’s guide to email marketing here.)
+(Note: if you need clarification on why email is the best way to market to anyone online, check out our complete beginner’s guide to email marketing here.)

-For example, let’s say you have a blog post on the top 10 ways you can improve your customer service.
-At the end of the post, you ask readers to join your email list for “updates”.
+For example, let’s say you have a blog post on the top 10 ways to improve customer service.
+At the end of the post, you ask readers to join your email list for “updates.”

-Or instead, you could ask readers to join your email list and get a free, downloadable PDF case study, detailing a real-life example of one business who used these 10 strategies to improve their customer service.
+Or, instead, you could ask readers to join your email list and get a free, downloadable PDF case study detailing a real-life example of one business that used these ten strategies to improve its customer service.

-Which offer do you think will get the most email signups?
+Which offer will you get the most email signups?

 Precisely—the second one!

-So, now that you understand the importance of lead magnets, you may be wondering what makes a good lead magnet.
+Now that you understand the importance of lead magnets, you may wonder what makes a good lead magnet.

 What Makes a Good Lead Magnet?

-There are 7 things that your lead magnet should do if you want it to be absolutely irresistible.
+There are seven things that your lead magnet should do if you want it to be irresistible.

 - Promises one quick win – your lead magnet should promise (and deliver) one quick win for your avatar.
-In other words, it should help them to easily achieve something.
+In other words, it should help them to achieve something quickly.

 - Super specific – don’t create a lead magnet about something general.
-The more specific you are about the benefit of your lead magnet, the better it will convert potential customers (and if you can personalize this lead magnet to a specific landing page, that’s even better!).
+The clearer you’re about the benefit of your lead magnet, the better it will convert potential customers (and if you can personalize this lead magnet to a specific landing page, that’s even better!).

-- Quick to digest – PDF checklists tend to convert really well because they are so quick and easy to digest. eBooks or lengthy reports may make your prospects feel overwhelmed.
+- Quick to digest – PDF checklists tend to convert well because they’re so quick and easy to digest. eBooks or lengthy reports may make your prospects feel overwhelmed.

-- Instantly accessible – your lead magnet will work best if it is something that can be delivered right away.
+- Instantly accessible – your lead magnet will work best if it can be delivered immediately.
 People love instant gratification.

-- Demonstrates your expertise or UVP – when someone consumes your lead magnet, it should demonstrate your expertise or your unique value proposition.
+- Demonstrates your expertise or UVP – when someone consumes your lead magnet, it should show your expertise or unique value proposition.
 This helps turn leads into customers down the road.

-If you can nail these qualities, you’ll see conversions dramatically rise across your website.
+If you can nail these qualities, conversions will dramatically rise across your website.